nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 The list of encounters is based on a consumer-supplied date range and is ordered by date descending (that is, most recent date/time first).

-Data will include the date, the practitioner (and role) and organisation (and code), then a block of free text which will include any free text narrative recorded during the consultation and some basic details of related activities will also be shown (for example - meds prescribed, procedures performed, diagnosis recorded, examinations, history recorded, care plans created, allergies or sensitivities recorded).
+Data will include the date, the practitioner (and role) and organisation (and code), then a block of free text which will include any free text narrative recorded during the consultation and some basic details of related activities will also be shown (for example, meds prescribed, procedures performed, diagnosis recorded, examinations, history recorded, care plans created, allergies or sensitivities recorded).

 ## Sections and subsections ##